George Abyad

-George Elias Abyad (5 May 1880 – 12 February 1959) was a Lebanese actor.
+George Elias Abyad (5 May 1880 – 12 February 1959) was a Lebanese actor and theater director.
 He acted in Egyptian theater and cinema, and starred in the first Egyptian musical film, The Song of the Heart.

-Born in Beirut, Lebanon, he immigrated to Alexandria, Egypt when he was 18 years old.
+Life and work

-He started his own theater company in 1910 in Cairo.
+Born in Beirut, Lebanon, he migrated to Alexandria, Khedivate of Egypt, when he was 18 years old.
+In 1910 he started his own theater company in Cairo.
 He met his wife, Dawlet Abyad, while acting in this troupe.
 He also opened a theater in Tunis and directed it from 1921 to 1922.

-He taught at the Institute of Performing Arts until his death in 1959.
+Abyad became widely recognized for the formal style and polished literary language of his adaptations of Western plays.
+Although he initially focused on French classical plays, he later shifted toward Arabic works.
+Drawing on his foreign training, which shaped both his choice of repertoire and his heightened acting style, he played a role in steering Arab theatre away from its traditional popular base toward a more educated and intellectually oriented audience.
+He later taught at the Cairo Institute of Performing Arts until his death in 1959.